cernops/puppet-slurm/README.md

   Integer $slurmd_port = 6818,
 )
 ```
-Setup the firewall for the workernode type.
+Setup the firewall for the workernode.

 ## Files